ThomasSD/DupeFinder/README.md

 the exe and dll from the source code.
 Just place both files in a folder on your system and run it from the command line.

-You might get some warnings from windows, thats normal, you dl an unsigned exe from a unkown source.
-So safer is to compile yourself, otherwise, just yolo :)
+⚠️ Note: Since this is an unsigned executable, Windows may show a warning when you try to run it.
+That’s expected for tools distributed outside the Microsoft Universe.

+The safest approach is always to compile it yourself from source.

+If you’re comfortable, you can use the prebuilt binary directly.
 ---

 ## Notes